Merzasphor/MWSE/docs/source/lua/type/niCamera/windowPointToRay.rst

 Returns
 ----------------------------------------------------------------------------------------------------

-`tes3vector3`_.
+The function has more than one return value.

+origin (`tes3vector3`_)
     The world point that the given screen position looks out from.

-`tes3vector3`_.
+direction (`tes3vector3`_)
     The look direction of the camera from the given origin point.

 Parameters
 ----------------------------------------------------------------------------------------------------